coveooss/gotemplate/README.md

 alias | name, function, source, args ... | Defines an alias (go template function) using the function (`exec`, `run`, `include`, `template`).
-Executed in the context of the caller. bool | string | Convert the `string` into boolean value (`string` must be `True`, `true`, `TRUE`, `1` or `False`, `false`, `FALSE`, `0`). concat | objects ... | Returns the concatenation (without separator) of the string representation of objects. current | | Returns the current folder (like `pwd`, but returns the folder of the currently running folder). exec | command string, args ... | Returns the result of the shell command as structured data (as string if no other conversion is possible). formatList | format string, list | Return a list of strings by applying the format to each element of the supplied list.
+Executed in the context of the caller. bool | string | Convert the `string` into boolean value (`string` must be `True`, `true`, `TRUE`, `1` or `False`, `false`, `FALSE`, `0`). concat | objects ... | Returns the concatenation (without separator) of the string representation of objects. color | attributes ... objects ... | Prints a message like print, but the first parameters are used to set color attributes (see [fatih/color](https://github.com/fatih/color)). current | | Returns the current folder (like `pwd`, but returns the folder of the currently running folder). exec | command string, args ... | Returns the result of the shell command as structured data (as string if no other conversion is possible). formatList | format string, list | Return a list of strings by applying the format to each element of the supplied list.